Export to an Excel PivotTable

 Drag the fields from the PivotTable Field List to the PivotTable.
 For more information, see Excel Help.

-The data and time values that you see in Dynamics 365 for Customer Engagement show up as “Date” only when you export the file to Excel but the cell actually shows both the date and time.
+The data and time values that you see in Dynamics 365 Customer Engagement (on-premises) show up as “Date” only when you export the file to Excel but the cell actually shows both the date and time.

 Some system views, such as Accounts: No Campaign Activities in Last 3 Months, can be exported only to a static Excel worksheet.

-Your operating system region settings (in Windows, Control Panel > Region) and Dynamics 365 for Customer Engagement region settings (Settings () > Options > Languages) should be the same.
+Your operating system region settings (in Windows, Control Panel > Region) and Dynamics 365 Customer Engagement (on-premises) region settings (Settings () > Options > Languages) should be the same.
 If not, refreshing dynamic data with Refresh from CRM might cause data changes.